 Contrary to popular belief, you can feel full and more satisfied with a lifestyle that includes regular intermittent fasting.
 To show you how, let’s go back to Amy and Marco’s different approaches to eating.
 In the video, Amy explains her restricted calorie diet, how she has a long list of foods that she feels are forbidden, and how she felt guilty even indulging in some of the dishes that we ordered at the restaurant.
 On the other hand, Marco doesn’t worry too much about eating rich foods.
 His philosophy is that since it’s his only meal of the day, he should enjoy it and eat to fullness.
 While I would never say that it doesn’t matter what you eat, considering how contaminated the standard American diet is with pesticides, glyphosate, GMOs, unhealthy fats, and more, I will say that you have a lot more freedom in what you eat using intermittent fasting as a tool instead of a highly restrictive diet, which only promises to get more restrictive as weight loss plateaus and your metabolism slows down.

 Remember that intermittent fasting is not starvation, nor deprivation.
 You’re not eating less, you’re eating less often.
-When you do eat, you eat delicious, healthy foods until you feel satisfied.
+When you do eat, you eat delicious, healing foods until you feel satisfied.
 You won’t have to fear healthy fats, grass-fed meats, organic vegetables, or strategic amounts of healthy carbs.
 You hold off eating to allow your body to burn its own fat, and then eat until you are full.
 Does that sound like starvation to you?

 A Word on Water Fasting